nirinA/erfa_python/README.md

 **********

 - completed routines from the latest SOFA release.
-- rename and slightly reworked the C extension to _erfamodule.c
+- renamed and slightly reworked the C extension to _erfamodule.c

 ***********
 .
 20131222